 Feral cats require a slightly different diet and often have different tastes from domesticated cats.
-Given that most cat foods on the market are for domestic housecats, these factors can make finding a food a bit difficult.
+Given that most cat foods on the market are for domestic housecats, these factors can make finding food a bit difficult.

 We created reviews of the best cat foods for feral cats currently available.
 You should be able to find something to feed your wild friends here.